Teak Application

 Pull the backing back on one corner or side, lay the teak down and align without touching the adhesive.
 Once perfectly aligned, press down the open corner or side with pressure.
 Continue to peel back the remaining of the backing, slowly pull and stick the teak down as you go.

 The adhesive is pressure activated, using the backing in your hand to help slide around the teak, apply solid pressure to all edges and corners for 5 seconds.
+Adhesive fully cures in 48hrs.

-Step 3: Washing and After care
+Step 3: Washing and After care of sealer

 Wash as normal as you would your vessel or vehicle with soap and water.
 The sealer will prevent any stains occurring so use a soft brush, don’t scrub too hard and remove the sealer as it will shorten the lifespan and need reapplication.
 DON’T use high pressure water directly into the teak as this will strip sealer and remove softer teak pulp.